-The terms of bank loan facilities granted in Spain depend on the type of investors participating in such facility.
-If the bank loan facility is granted by a Spanish bank on a bilateral basis, depending on the size and specifics of the transaction, the Spanish bank will propose its standard transaction documents.
-If the bank loan facility is granted on a syndicated basis, banks will adopt transaction documents that will include standardised provisions following similar terms to those that one would expect in other European jurisdictions (subject to the specifics in the jurisdiction) including following Loan Market Assocation (LMA) standards (or even adopt the available Spanish LMA forms).
+The terms of bank loan facilities granted in Spain depend on the type of investors participating in the facility and the purpose and specifics of each transaction.
+If the bank loan facility is granted by a Spanish bank on a bilateral basis, depending on the size and specifics of the transaction, the Spanish bank will either propose its standard documents or provide bespoke documents that, in addition to certain fairly standard market provisions, will contain the provisions to adequately mitigate any specific risks involved in the transaction.
+If the bank loan facility is granted on a syndicated basis, banks will opt for bespoke documents that will include standardised provisions similar to those that one would expect in other European jurisdictions, including Loan Market Association (LMA) standards (subject to the specifics in the jurisdiction) or even adopting the available Spanish LMA forms.

-Depending on the composition of the banking syndicate (ie, if it is composed mainly by foreign banks) it is not unusual to negotiate facility agreements (not the security package) governed by the laws of a foreign jurisdiction (most often the laws of England and Wales).
+Depending on the composition of the banking syndicate (ie, if it is composed mainly by foreign banks), it is not unusual to negotiate facility agreements (not the security package) governed by the laws of a foreign jurisdiction (most often the laws of England and Wales).